snesrev/sm/BUILDING.md

 NOTE: *Make sure you're in the `sm` directory.*

-After you've done installing everything, open MSYS2 and cd to `sm` foler.
+After you've done installing everything, cd to `sm` folder.
 Type `make` In order to speed up the compilation, type `make -j16`

 ## Building with Visual Studio